earthly/earthly/README.md

 ##### Note

 If you use SSH-based git authentication, then your git credentials will just work with Earthly.
-Read more about git auth (TODO: Link).
+Read more about [git auth](https://docs.earthly.dev/guides/auth).

 ##### VS Code extension for syntax highlighting